 The zebra finch consumes various types of seeds, fruits, vegetables, and insects.
 Their stout beaks are well-adapted for dehusking seeds.

-Zebra Finch Predators, Threats, and Conservation Status
+Predators, Threats, And Conservation Status

 These finches are currently classified as a species of least concern by the IUCN Red List.
 Besides natural predators and diseases, this species is not currently threatened by human activity.

-Zebra Finch Reproduction, Young, and Molting
+Reproduction, Young, And Molting

 These finches have a highly flexible and opportunistic breeding strategy.
 Instead of a defined mating season, this bird will wait until there is a substantial amount of rainfall to begin the mating process.
 The male will then engage in a complicated courtship dance and a unique song they’ve cobbled together.
 The finch forms lifelong monogamous pair bonds, but based on DNA analysis, it’s also known that they engage in infidelity as well.